erickveil/echoListen/README.md

     ./echoListener 502

-If no port argument is provided, defalut port is 50000.
+If no port argument is provided, default port is 50000.